-type admin_flag The admin_flag option specifies the path to a file that is created the first time a user that is a member of the sudo or admin groups runs sudo.
+admin flag The admin flag option specifies the path to a file that is created the first time a user that is a member of the sudo or admin groups runs sudo.
 Only available if sudo is configured with the --enable-admin-flag option.
-The default value is ~/.sudo_as_admin_successful. env_file The env_file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
-Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
+The default value is ~/.sudo as admin successful. env_file The env_file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
+Entries in this file should either be of the form 'VARIABLE=value' or 'export VARIABLE=value'.
 The value may optionally be enclosed in single or double quotes.
 Variables in this file are only added if the variable does not already exist in the environment.
-This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env keep and env check.

-exempt group Users in this group are exempt from password and PATH requirements.
-The group name specified should not include a % prefix.
+This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env_keep and env_check. exempt_group Users in this group are exempt from password and PATH requirements.
+The group name specified should not include a '%' prefix.
 This is not set by default. fdexec Determines whether sudo will execute a command by its path or by an open file descriptor.
-It has the following possible values:

-always Always execute by file descriptor.
+It has the following possible values: always Always execute by file descriptor.

 Never execute by file descriptor. never digest_only Only execute by file descriptor if the command has an associated digest in the sudoers file.
-The default value is digest_only.
+The default value is digest only.
 This avoids a time of check versus time of use race condition when the command is located in a directory writable by the invoking user. fdexec will change the first element of the argument vector for scripts (\$0 in the shell) due to the way the kernel runs script interpreters.
 Instead of being a normal path, it will refer to a file descriptor.
 For example, \(\frac{dev}{fd/4} \) on Solaris and \(\frac{proc}{self} \frac{fd}{4} \) on Linux.
 A workaround is to use the SUDO_COMMAND environment variable instead.
 The fdexec setting is only used when the command is matched by path name.
 It has no effect if the command is matched by the built-in ALL alias.
 This setting is only supported by version 1.8.20 or higher.
-If the operating system does not support the fexecve() system call, this setting has no effect. group_plugin A string containing a sudoers group plugin with optional arguments.
+If the operating system does not support the fexecve(2) system call, this setting has no effect. group_plugin A string containing a sudoers group plugin with optional arguments.
 The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec/sudo directory, followed by any configuration arguments the plugin requires.
 These arguments (if any) will be passed to the plugin's initialization function.
 If arguments are present, the string must be enclosed in double quotes ("").
+On 64-bit systems, if the plugin is present but cannot be loaded, sudoers will look for a 64-bit version and, if it exists, load that as a fallback.
+The exact rules for this vary by system.
+On Solaris, if the plugin is stored in a directory ending in "lib", sudoers will create a fallback path by appending "/64" to the directory name; /usr/lib/sudo_plugin.so becomes /usr/lib/64/sudo_plugin.so.
+On Linux, a directory ending in "lib" will be transformed to "lib64" as the fallback path; /usr/lib/sudo_plugin.so becomes /usr/lib64/sudo_plugin.so.
+On all other systems, the fallback path is generated by adding a "64" before the file extension; sudo_plugin.so becomes sudo_plugin64.so.
 For more information see GROUP PROVIDER PLUGINS.

+lecture

-lecture This option controls when a short lecture will be printed along with the password prompt.
+This option controls when a short lecture will be printed along with the password prompt.
 It has the following possible values:

 always Always lecture the user.